Nad Niemnem

 First the author planned to limit the plot to a love story between Jan, a villager from the petty nobility, and Justyna, who comes from a wealthy landed gentry family.
 However, while writing, the background relating to customs started to develop which made Orzeszkowa give up the original title: Misalliance.

 Nad Niemnem is set in and around the city of Grodno after the 1863 January Uprising.
 At the time, the area had a considerable Polish population.
 The title means "Upon the Niemen" – the Niemen being a river now situated in modern Belarus and Lithuania.

+From May 2024, an autograph copy of the novel is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.